TEAM

 John Kearney

-Prior to joining PEBC, John taught middle and high school social studies in the Aurora Public Schools.
-During his time as a classroom teacher John served as a mentor teacher in the PEBC Teacher Residency.
-He holds a bachelor’s degree in corporate communications from Elon University and a master’s degree in curriculum and instruction from The University of Colorado-Denver.
+Before joining PEBC, John was a middle and high school social studies teacher in Aurora Public Schools where he also served as a mentor teacher for the PEBC Teacher Residency.
+He holds a bachelor’s degree in Corporate Communications from Elon University and a master’s degree in Curriculum and Instruction from the University of Colorado Denver.

 John enjoys college basketball, golf, and getting up to the mountains with his wife and daughter.